 It’s a common misconception that anyone eating a plant-based diet is deficient in protein.
-What’s not so well-known is that there are a plethora of options when it comes to excellent sources of plant-based protein which you can see from the chart below.
+What’s not so well-known is that there are a plethora of options when it comes to excellent sources of plant-based protein.

 The Recommended Dietary Allowance (RDA) for protein, is 0.8 grams of protein per kilogram of body weight.
 (1) The RDA is the amount of a nutrient you need to meet your basic nutritional requirements.
 To calculate, multiply your weight in pounds by .36, or use this online protein calculator.

-This amount of protein is easily met if you're eating a well-rounded plant-based diet with lots of veggies, whole grains, legumes, some nuts and seeds.
+This amount of protein is easily met if you're eating a well-rounded plant-based diet with lots of veggies, whole grains, legumes, nuts, and seeds.

-However, how much protein is needed for optimal health, may depend on your age.
+However, how much protein is needed for optimal health, may also depend on your age.

 This data comes from a study analyzing self-reported calorie intake that came from protein: high (20% or more), moderate (10-19%), or low (less than 10%) of more than 6,800 U.S. adults, ages 50 and over.

 We should be a little cautious about this kind of data because people are reporting their intake and memory can be a tricky and sometimes elusive thing.
 That said, the findings are very interesting.

-If you're 50-65 years old, eating more protein, especially from animals sources, had a "75% increase in overall mortality and were 4 times more likely to die from cancer during the following 18 years than those in the low protein group.
+If you're 50-65 years old, eating more protein, especially from animal sources, had a "75% increase in overall mortality and were 4 times more likely to die from cancer during the following 18 years than those in the low protein group.
 The moderate-protein diet was associated with a 3-fold increase in cancer mortality compared to the low-protein diet."
 (2)

 The good news: the associations were only found when the proteins were derived from animal, rather than plant, sources.
 Another good reason to keep eating a plant-based diet.
 Not so if you're 65 or older.

 Protein Needs if You're 65 or Older